rosierui/jsf/primefaces-6.1-showcase/readme.txt

 This is a project derived from original primefaces-6.1 showcase to explore primefaces 6.1 features

-Install maven libs primefaces-lib.tar.gz first read lib/readme.txt on how to install

 Debug
     1) shutdown tomcat, build, deploy, and startup tomcat
          $ cd /path-to/primefaces-6.1-showcase